clairedavid/intro_to_ml/tutorials/t00_setup.md

 from google.colab import drive drive.mount('/content/gdrive')
 ```
 Copy and paste the above in your blank Colab file.
+A popup will appear asking you to grant Colab access to your Google Drive: click "accept" to proceed.

 ### 4. Read your file
 Now let's navigate with bash commands to find that file.